 Given the lack of stringency seen in AL 4991-E-A et al., we wish to send a clear and consistent signal to Utilities, third-party aggregators and customers regarding this prohibition.
 We believe such clarity and consistency aligns with the goal of streamlining verification activities.
 Therefore, in order to be clear and consistent, and to discourage customer gaming of DR programs regarding the prohibitions, we approve modifications to the Advice Letters of all Utilities such that customers who have been found to have violated their attestation or their signed contract under an affected program a single time shall be removed from all affected DR programs including the DRAM for twelve calendar months from the time of removal.
 The consequences for two or more violations shall be removal from all affected DR programs for a period of three years.

-For non-residential customers, an attestation is considered violated if: (a) a customer alleged to have no on-site prohibited resource(s) or attested to the “no-use” provision on prohibited resources, but is verified to have used a prohibited resource during a DR event, or (b) a customer submits an invalid nameplate capacity value for the prohibited resource(s).
+For non-residential customers, an attestation is considered violated if: (a) a customer attests to the “no-use” provision but is verified to have used a prohibited resource to reduce load during a DR event; or, (b) a customer intentionally submits an invalid nameplate capacity value for the prohibited resource(s);

 The Utilities shall reflect the direction in this section in their supplemental compliance filings to this resolution for AL 3466-E-A et al. and AL 4991-E-A et al.